Communities in Schools of Atlanta

-Robert Quattrocchi is president and CEO of the Northside Hospital health system, which provides care to more than 4.3 million patients annually; Quattrocchi oversees a system reaching across 25 counties with five acute-care hospitals, over 250 outpatient facilities, 4,000 providers, and 24,500 employees.
+Robert Quattrocchi is president and CEO of the Northside Hospital health system, which provides care to nearly 5 million patients annually; Quattrocchi oversees a system reaching across 25 counties with five acute-care hospitals, over 250 outpatient facilities, 4,100 providers, and 25,500 employees.
 In 2017 the Atlanta Business Chronicle named Quattrocchi one of the area’s Most Admired CEOs, and he was included in a list of the country’s top 100 CEOs in the 2019 Glassdoor Employees’ Choice Awards.
-He was also one of the 25 best CEOs of 2020, ranked by female employees across large companies, on the career website Comparably.
+He was also one of the best CEOs for diversity in 2022, ranked by employees of color across large companies, on the career website Comparably.
 Quattrocchi has been part of Northside Hospital’s senior management team since 1987; prior to assuming the top job in 2004, he served as chief operating officer and executive vice president of finance and administration, chief financial officer, and director of fiscal services.

 Suresh S. Ramalingam, MD

 Winship Cancer Institute of Emory University